-As we hit our teenage years, one thing all of us hope for is to fare through this period of time without being inflicted with its worst traits, amongst which acne holds a very prominent place.
+As we hit our teenage years, one thing all of us hope for is to fare through this period of time without being inflicted with its worst traits, among which acne holds a very prominent place.
 It is one of the more common results of the hormonal changes that the body goes through.
 This is also how you develop acne conglobata.

 When the body experiences the effects of puberty, one of the hormonal changes that occur is the increase in a hormone called androgen (1).
 This hormone is responsible for acne at times because it triggers the excessive production of oil in sebaceous glands.